DoriandlV/userDocker/README.md

      * Password: mysecretpassword

 **Only Docker:**
-`In you cmd inside the project path launch ...    docker-compose up`
+`In your cmd inside the project path launch ...    docker-compose up`

 **Postman:**
 `http://localhost:8080/users`